Frank1o3/discord-bot-example/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies by running `npm install`.
 3. Generate the encrypted configuration files by running `npm run Generate`.
 You will be prompted to enter your Discord bot token and application ID.
 4. Build the TypeScript files by running `npm run Build`.
+This compiles the TypeScript code into JavaScript, producing a `main.js` file.
-5. Start the bot by running `npm run Run`.
+5. Start the bot by running `npm run Run 0` for a standard execution or `npm run Run 1` for development mode with Nodemon.

 ## Usage